-The Forest Practice Rules require that areas be replanted with commercial species, following harvest.
-The most common native commercial species are Douglas-fir, western hemlock, red cedar, red alder.
-Douglas-fir is by far the most dominate species on site and performs very well throughout the region.
-It is recommended that the City replant Douglas-fir and, where appropriate (ie. areas infected with Laminated root rot, which is further discussed under Forest Health), plant red alder and western red cedar.
+The Forest Practice Rules require that areas be replanted with commercial species following harvest.
+The most common native commercial species are Douglas-fir, western hemlock, red cedar, and red alder.
+Douglas-fir is by far the most prevalent species on site and performs very well throughout the region.
+It is recommended that the City replant Douglas -fir and, where appropriate (i.e. areas infected with laminated root rot, which is discussed under Forest Health), plant red alder and western red cedar.

-The state mandates at least 190 trees per acre, surviving, after the end of the first growing season (i.e., in the fall after having been planted the previous winter); however, it is recommended that the City plant at least 300 trees per acre, and consider planting up to 430, because the marginal increase in the per acre planting cost is more than offset by the increase in future harvest volume, as shown in Table 3-4.
+The state mandates at least 190 trees per acre, surviving, after the end of the first growing season (i.e. in the fall after having been planted the previous winter); however, it is recommended that the City plant at least 300 trees per acre, and consider planting up to 430, because the marginal increase in the per acre planting cost is more than offset by the increase in future harvest volume, as shown in Table 3-4.

-Table 3-4: Approximate Future Yields of Planted Douglas-fir 190 Trees 300 Trees 430 Trees Per Acre Per Acre Per Acre Approximate Yield at age 60 (MBF per acre) 25 39 47 Difference in Yield (MBF per acre) 14 8 Approximate Planting Cost (per acre) \$130 - 150 \$195 - 215 \$260 - 280 that wire flags, or similar marker, be placed adjacent to planted seedlings so they can be located in the future during vegetation management activities.
+Table 3-4: Approximate Future Yields of Planted Douglas-fir 190 Trees 300 Trees 430 Trees Per Acre Per Acre Per Acre Approximate Yield at age 60 (MBF per acre) 25 39 47 Difference in Yield (MBF per acre) 14 8 Approximate Planting Cost (per acre) \$130 - 150 \$195 - 215 \$260 - 280

+Aggressive site preparation and vegetation control is not consistent with City goals; therefore, it is recommend that planting specifications include "scalping," that is, clearing a small area of slash and vegetation around each tree planting location (approximately 2 feet in diameter), where needed, before planting the seedling.
+It is also recommended that some type of marker (wire flags, flagging, etc.) be used to identify planted seedlings so they can be located in the future during vegetation management activities.
 Care should be taken when selecting nursery stock for replanting.
 Large, healthy, vigorous seedlings with good root mass have better survival rates, grow faster, and are better able to compete with fast-growing shrubs.
 It is also important to select seedlings that are grown in a geographical area and environment that is similar to the planting site.
 Fertilizers should be avoided due to water quality concerns.

-Aggressive site preparation and vegetation control is not consistent with City goals; therefore, it is recommend that planting specifications include "scalping," that is, clearing a small area of slash and vegetation around each tree planting location (approximately 2 feet in diameter), where needed, before planting the seedling.
-It is also recommended